Here are several ways to import photos and videos from your phone, camera, other device or disc.

 Use a different method: if the Photos app can't find your device, open File Explorer and see if it's listed under This PC.
 If it is, try copying or moving the files into a new folder.

-Update the drivers and check forums: With hardware changing all the time, the drivers might need updating or there might be a known issue.
+Update the drivers and check forums: With hardware changing all the time, the drivers might need updating or there might be a known problem.
 You can install driver updates from the manufacturer or you can use your PC's default drivers.
-You can also check the
+You can also check the Windows forum

 or the manufacturer's website for more information about your specific problem.